Sustainability reporting: Criticism

 This tendency towards greenwashing may also stem from the wide range of private initiatives that can be chosen by companies to report on sustainability.
 Indeed, a large part of these initiatives are taken by private non-governmental organisations (GRI, IIRC, SASB, CDP...) and it is only recently that some governments or supranational institutions, such as the European Commission, are developing mandatory standards (NFRD/CSRD and the Communication on the Commission's guidelines, EMAS, ...).
 Companies can therefore choose the initiative that best suits their objectives, whether they are set out of conviction or for performance reasons.
 Finally, some doubts are raised as to the real capacity of private sector initiatives to generate radical environmental and social changes necessary for the future of society and to ensure a real legitimacy of the firm's intentions.

+Note: The ISSB, established in 2021 by the IFRS Foundation, consolidates SASB and the IIRC to deliver a unified global baseline for sustainability disclosures.

 Another alleged pitfall of this practice is that, for the companies that are legally obliged to report in Europe, there are currently no harmonized control rules at the EU level.
 For most of the Member States implementing this directive, the national designed control stops at the simple verification of the production of these sustainability data.
 As for sanctions in case of non-compliance with the legal obligation to publish information, they are not prescribed at the European level either.
 This constitutes a disincentive to introduce strong supervision at national level, and to respect it for companies.